TomasBivainis/blog-template/README.md

 </p>

 <p align="center">
-  This project offers a simple to use, minimalist blog template built with node.js.
+  This project offers a simple-to-use, minimalist blog template built with node.js.
 </p>

-## Instalation
+## Installation

 To use this template, fork it and clone it to your computer.